rogerhu/compsci_guides/Best-Time-to-Buy-and-Sell-Stock.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

 **General Idea:** Bottom-Up DP Technique, we will build up our answer.
-We will find the minimum cost at each date and check for maximum profit sold.
+We will store the minimum cost at each date and check for maximum profit sold.

 ```markdown